ybipin6283/Secure-file-storage-on-cloud/README.md

 git push -u origin master --> this command push your code to github.

 Note - You have to remember only onething that is branch, If the branch name is change all the branch name will be reflected on same name.
+Note - This project content all the information related to the documentation and source code.